About Wireless Access

 One major source of interference is unauthorized wireless devices, most commonly wireless routers, as they communicate on the same radio frequency as the BC wireless network.
 If you require additional Ethernet network ports for wired peripheral devices, you may only use a device that does not include wireless functionality.
 ITS reserves the right to disable any unauthorized wireless devices that are disrupting service.

 If you experience problems connecting to the BC wireless network, use your computer's network connections setting to view all available wireless networks.
-If you see wireless networks other than BC's official wireless networks (BostonCollege or bcsecure), contact the Help Center at firstname.lastname@example.org or call 617-552-HELP (4357).
+If you see wireless networks other than BC's official wireless networks (eduroam or BostonCollege), contact the Help Center at firstname.lastname@example.org or call 617-552-HELP (4357) or message us at live tech support chat (see hours).

 - Wireless Printers